-How to Wire + Install LED indicators on your Motorcycle 9 different ways
+How to Wire + Install LED turn signals on your Motorcycle 9 different ways

-Wiring LED indicators on your motorcycle and trouble shooting issues:
+Wiring LED turn signals on your motorcycle and troubleshooting issues:

 Lets start with the universal truth of electricity, and the universal way in which to wire your LED lights.
 Issues will arise with the flash rate on some motorcycles however this is easily fixed.
 On the rear of my customs the Indicator wiring will run into the electrics tray where it will link to the flasher relay or on my bikes, the black box control module.
 The black box module will control LED blinkers and normal incandescent (bulb type) blinkers without any need for resistors or relays.
 The front will be neatly wired to a connection either behind the headlight or under the gas tank